 The Paycheck Protection Program is aimed at keeping small businesses and nonprofits afloat during harsh economic times caused by COVID-19.
 The main selling point of this program is that the loan is up to 100% forgivable.
 The downsides, however, is that many business owners will have to repay the loan.
 These loan repayments can come about unexpectedly if you are thinking that the loan is going to be forgiven.
 In fact, besides meeting an application deadline and submitting the somewhat complicated application, you have to spend the loan amount on certain things.
 Business owners receiving PPP loans and expecting to not have any repayments may be in for quite a shock.
+Here is what to do if you cannot repay a PPP loan.

 Can You Still Receive a Paycheck Protection Program Loan?